-This is why Dweck says that offering praise when someone does well reinforces a fixed mindset, while praising her effort encourages growth.
-When you focus on an individual's results, she learns that trying doesn't matter.
-But praising her efforts rewards her process of learning, so she becomes more motivated to keep striving toward her goals.
+This is why Dweck says that offering praise when someone does well reinforces a fixed mindset, while praising their effort encourages growth.
+When you focus on an individual's results, they learn that trying doesn't matter.
+But praising their efforts rewards their process of learning, so they become more motivated to keep striving toward their goals.

 You can begin working toward your goals by writing your own Personal Mission Statement.

 How to Develop a Growth Mindset

 Dweck provides some simple steps that you can take to switch to a new way of thinking.